shasriva28/PD_Training/README.md

     ![image](https://github.com/user-attachments/assets/e94d2f48-9ee3-4225-8b43-d5f9b520ffae)
     ![image](https://github.com/user-attachments/assets/8bb31373-9baa-4829-9248-c3ddcce53638)

+# <h2 id="header-0-2"> Design preparation step </h2>

-2. Learned how to invoke the OpenLANE tool and imported all the packages required to run this flow.
+3. Learned how to invoke the OpenLANE tool and imported all the packages required to run this flow.

     ![image](https://github.com/user-attachments/assets/1f7d1e41-20a0-41f3-871b-eea37fd73285)

+# <h2 id="header-0-3"> Review files after design prep and run synthesis </h2>

-3. Checked the different available designs and the design we would be running which is **picorv32a**.
+5. Checked the different available designs and the design we would be running which is **picorv32a**.
   Our design (picorv32a) directory contains 3 main files:

     a. src --> source file (RTL verilog file and SDC would be present here)